breadoliveoilsalt/breadoliveoilsalt.github.io/_posts/2019-09-17-some-notes-on-bash-and-setting-path.markdown

 It's funny how going back to basics can make your realize what you've been taking for granted and don't understand.

-On the first day of my apprenticeship at 8th Light, I was presented with a wiped MacBook Pro, ripe for configuration and the installation of various libraries, Ruby gems, etc.  In the midst of this set up, I got the urge to play around with splitting Terminal windows.
+On the first day of my apprenticeship at 8th Light, I was presented with a wiped MacBook Pro, ripe for configuration and the installation of various libraries, Ruby gems, etc.  In the midst of setting up the laptop, I got the urge to play around with splitting Terminal windows.
 I went hunting for the latest version of [GNU Screen](https://www.gnu.org/software/screen/), which would allow me to split a single Terminal window, and installed it via [Homebrew](https://brew.sh/).
 I quickly hit a wall, however, finding that couldn't get this new version of GNU Screen to run when I typed the launch command `screen`.
 Instead, an older version of GNU Screen would run, one that came pre-installed with the Mac OS and didn't have the functionality I wanted.

-I suspected that this was happening because the Terminal didn't have access to the command to launch the latest version of GNU Screen, and something in the back of my brain told me I had to then play with the `PATH` associated with the Terminal session.
-I had done this in the past and had a basic understanding of the process, but when going down proverbial internet rabbit hole to refresh my memory, I quickly realized how much I had forgotten.
+I suspected that this was happening because the Terminal didn't have access to the command to launch the latest version of GNU Screen.
+Something in the back of my brain told me that the solution was to play with the `PATH` associated with the Terminal session.
+I had done this in the past and had a basic understanding of the process.
+When going down internet rabbit hole to refresh my memory, however, I quickly realized how much I had forgotten.
 More poignantly, when tempted to get quick fixes by copying and pasting code snippets from [Stack Overflow](https://stackoverflow.com/), I realized *how much I didn't know* and *how much I couldn't articulate* about what was going on with the Terminal, setting the `PATH`, etc.

-A few days later, when thinking about what to write for this blog post, I thought it might be a great opportunity to try to begin filling those gaps and to share what I came across in case others have similar questions.
-The discussion below starts off with basic questions about the Terminal and Bash.
-Then it moves on how the Terminal window's `PATH` variable is set and how its particular formatting works.
+A few days later, when thinking about what to write for this blog post, I thought this post might be a great opportunity to begin filling those gaps and to share what I came across in case others have similar questions.
+Accordingly, the discussion below starts off with basic questions about the Terminal and Bash.
+Then it moves on to discussing how the Terminal window's `PATH` variable is set and how its particular formatting works.
 The answers are overly simplistic, but hopefully helpful to anyone who might be reading.
 The sources I used are in the links.

 By the way, the problem I suspected with GNU Screen was completely wrong.
 The solution to the actual problem is described [at the bottom](/coding/2019/09/17/some-notes-on-bash-and-setting-path.html#screen-solution).